planetmija/nemo-cluster.github.io/nemo/support.md

 ## When contacting the NEMO support

-Besides the [general](/support/) information please try to describe you problem/question as detailled as possible.
+Besides the [general](/support/) information please try to describe your problem/question as detailled as possible.
 The following steps should be considered first.

 - If you start using NEMO, please consider testing your job interactively fist `msub -I [...]`.